bilocq/SymbolNet/README.md

   - A "pairing test", where pairs of images are shown to the network and it has to decide whether or not the two images belong to the same category.
   - A classification test, where the network compares new images to memorized images from various categories to attempt to classify the new images.

-* A code to "register memory" of requested categories.
+* A code to "register memory" of requested categories, in register_memory.py.
+The memory of a category consists in a set of features at the output of each of the feature network's convolutional blocks, obtained by mapping images from that category through the feature network.
+The "num_mem" argument decides how many sets of features to memorize for each category, whereas the "num_see" decides how many images are used to get these sets of features.
+If num_see > num_mem, then a K-means algorithm is used to produce the memorized features.